Historical highlights of FCA and the FCS

 Ivy W. Duggan is appointed governor and serves from June 22, 1944, to June 30, 1953.

 The Farmers’ Home Administration Act of 1946 transfers the FCA governor’s authority to use appropriated funds to make crop and emergency operating loans to farmers to USDA’s Farmers Home Administration.
-After the Second World War, Congress begins transferring Depression-era government loan programs out of FCA to USDA.
+After World War II, Congress begins transferring Depression-era government loan programs out of FCA to USDA.
 As a result of this statute and subsequent legislation, the FCS becomes a cooperative that is owned and controlled by the farmers and ranchers who borrow from it.

 Rising prices for farm commodities and land after World War II raise the income of farmers and enable them to increase payments on their loans.
 The federal land banks pay back all the government capital invested in them.